 The best deal comes when you don't wait until the very last minute to order tickets.
 Most of our concerts are at or near capacity, so whenever you see a concert you'd like to attend, you save by not waiting (and of course you have better seats to choose from as well).

-If you're a student under 30 on a budget, be sure to bring your student ID and get any seat starting at $15.
+If you're a Student under 30 on a budget, be sure to bring your student ID and get any seat for at $15.

 What do I wear?!

 More than anything, we want you to be comfortable when you join us for a concert, so dress in a way that works for you.
 Some people love dressing up and going out—if that's you, do it and you won't be the only one, we promise.
 If you prefer to be more casual, then you probably won't be the only one dressed casually, either.
 What you won't see a lot of is black tie - except on the stage.
 We are Santa Cruz County, after all, so come in your favorite clothes and you'll fit right in.
 In short, you do you, and we're just glad you're joining us.